Building Project Confidence Through Information Visibility

 Today, Sydney’s WestConnex project is set for completion in 2023 and as the final stages of the project draw to a close, Transurban reflects on successes achieved with InEight technology.
 When evaluating the most significant business benefits Transurban has received while using InEight Document, Lopez says, “For me, it’s the cradle-to-grave lifespan of the project system — from the inception of the project and the life of the project system throughout the delivery phase and the closure.
 Without even reaching completion, we’ve been able to manage over 350,000 documents that will live in the system and remain available for all stakeholders at the end of the project to continue for operations of the asset.
 That alone is a massive accomplishment that will continue to prove valuable for Sydney and the WestConnex project.”

 “For me, it’s the cradle-to-grave lifespan of the project system — from the inception of the project and the life of the project system throughout the delivery phase and the closure.
 Without even reaching completion, we’ve been able to manage over 350,000 documents.
 That alone is a massive accomplishment.”

 with real-world data?

-InEight provides field-tested project management software for the owners, contractors, engineers and architects who are building the world around us.
-Over 300,000 users and more than 750 customers worldwide rely on InEight for real-time insights that help manage risk and keep projects on schedule and under budget across the entire life cycle.
-From pre-planning to design, from estimating to scheduling, and from field execution to turnover, InEight has powered more than $400 billion in projects globally across infrastructure, public sector, energy and power, oil, gas and chemical, mining, and commercial.
+InEight provides field-tested project management software for the owners, contractors, engineers, and architects building the world around us.
+Over 575,000 users and more than 850 customers worldwide rely on InEight for real-time insights that help manage risk and keep projects on schedule and under budget across the entire life cycle.
+InEight’s solutions are built on an open, functionally rich, and modular technology platform that drives seamless integration with other systems.
 For more information, visit InEight.com.